The ITS-Davis family at our traditional year-end BBQ, in June 2018, outside our offices at UC Davis West Village.

 The Institute of Transportation Studies at UC Davis (ITS-Davis) is the leading university center in the world on sustainable transportation, hosting the National Center on Sustainable Transportation since 2013 (awarded by the U.S. Department of Transportation) and managing large research initiatives on energy, environmental, and social issues.
 It is home to more than 60 affiliated faculty and researchers, and more than 120 graduate students, and, with its affiliated centers, a budget of $20 million.
 We have a strong commitment not just to research, but interdisciplinary education and engagement with government, industry, and non-governmental organizations.

-ITS-Davis hosts an awarding-winning graduate program, Transportation Technology and Policy (TTP), which draws from 34 different academic disciplines.
+ITS-Davis hosts an award-winning graduate program, Transportation Technology and Policy (TTP), which draws from 34 different academic disciplines.
 Our nearly 300 master’s and Ph.D. alumni are leaders in government, industry, and academia.

 We are committed to putting our cutting-edge research to good use—to informing policy making and business decisions, and advancing public discourse on key transportation, energy and environmental issues.
 ITS-Davis is focused on issues important to society.